Jesse-abu/NYC_311_Service_Request_Analysis/README.md

 # NYC_311_Service_Request_Analysis
-This a repository for the NYC 311 service request analysis where analysis made with jupyter and report on findings hanve been uploaded
+This is a repository for the NYC 311 service request analysis, where the analysis was made with Jupyter, and the report on the findings has been uploaded